-This article briefly explains how to read food labels, and how to sort out the junk from the truly healthy foods.
+This article explains how to read food labels so that you can differentiate between mislabeled junk and truly healthy foods.

-One of the best tips may be to completely ignore the labels on front of the packaging.
+One of the best tips may be to completely ignore claims on the front of the packaging.

-This has actually been studied.
-Research shows that adding health claims to front labels affects people's choices.
-It makes them believe a product is healthier than the same product that doesn’t list health claims (1, 2, 3, 4).
+In fact, research shows that adding health claims to front labels makes people believe a product is healthier than the same product that doesn’t list health claims — thus affecting consumer choices (

-Examples include many high-sugar breakfast cereals, like "whole grain" Cocoa Puffs.
-Despite the label, these products are not healthy.
+Examples include many high-sugar breakfast cereals like whole-grain Cocoa Puffs.
+Despite what the label may imply, these products are not healthy.

 This makes it hard for consumers to choose healthy options without a thorough inspection of the ingredients list.